Jul 1, 2024 • 9 min read

 Your children are gifts that will last you a lifetime.
 A few women go through their childbearing years without any bodily changes after giving birth, but most will see some permanent changes.
 These potentially permanent effects are brought on by the hormonal and metabolic changes that happen during and after the pregnancy.

 Your focus in life will change after having children.
-You will need to focus on healthy family living for you, your partner, and children of all ages who you are now responsible for.
+You will need to focus on healthy family living for yourself, your partner, and the children of all ages you are now responsible for.

 When you shift your focus toward health and not necessarily on a certain dress or jeans size, you will see that you can be healthy regardless of the changes that have happened to you.